vinnyhoward/til/node/meet-ups/utah-nodejs-talk.md

 - Add additional request processing "middleware" at any point within the request handling pipeline.

 While ```Express``` itself is fairly minimalistic, the community has created a plethora of compatible middleware packages that compliment and address almost any web development problem that is out there.
 There are libraries out there that can help with topics such as ```cookies```, ```sessions```, ```authentication```, ```URL parameters```, ```POST data```, ```security headers```, and that is just the tip of the ice berg.
 You can find a list of middleware packages maintained by the express team on their website.

+## Opinionated vs Un-opinionated

+Opinionated software and frameworks are those with opinions about how to handle a particular task the "right" way.
+They often support rapid development in a particular domain or environment.
+The positive outlook on this is that the "right" way is usually well-understood and documented, the negative side is that there is not alot of flexibility at solving certain issues outside their main domain.

+However, un-opinionated frameworks and software are more open and free, giving you a wide range of possibilities on how to solve a particular problem, ExpressJS is in this category.
+With a downside of more maintenance how a chance of certain methods may lack documentation are not understood very well.